Envirometrix/landmap/README.md

 ```

 Note that, based on the current set-up with `method = "stack.cv"`, every time you re-run the model training you
 might get somewhat different models / different betas.
-On the other hand, the final ensemble predictions (map) should visually not differ too much.
+On the other hand, the final ensemble predictions (map) should visually not differ too much (see below).

 <img src="https://github.com/thengl/GeoMLA/blob/master/RF_vs_kriging/results/meuse/Fig_meuse_EML.png" width="650">\
 _Figure: Predicted lead content for the Meuse data set.
 Model error is derived as weighted standard deviation from multiple model predictions._